Setting up an AI agent

 Choosing an AI model

 For most agents you can use the Automatic option.
 It is optimized for general-purpose tasks and interactive workflows and typically costs about 3 integration credits per message.If you need more control, you can pick a different model.
-Below is an estimation of credit usafe with different models:
+Below is an estimation of credit usage with different models:

 Credits are approximate and vary based on response length.
 Lighter models use fewer credits, while more powerful models use more.
 You can switch models at any time if your needs change.